lucafmarques/hash-tech-challenge/README.md

 ## Design Decisions

+- When fetching product discount, the service does concurrent requests to the `discount` service;
 - Since specified in the challenge, no database is used for the service, although it offers a `Repository` interface for extendability.
 The default implementation uses Go's `//go:embed` directive to load data from the `products.json` file on init, this is why a repository host in the config file is optional for now;
 - No cache was implemented between the services, but for Production it could be useful;
 - A simple API Key implementation is in place, and as previously mentioned, keys can be customized through the `API_KEYS` env-var.
 In a production server we could use OAuth2 + JWT.